ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="Misconception: &quot;Running a node requires staking 32 ETH.&quot;"
 contentPreview="False.
 Anyone is free to sync their own self-verified copy of Ethereum (i.e. run a node).
-No ETH is required - nmt before The Merge, not after The Merge, not ever.">
+No ETH is required - not before The Merge, not after The Merge, not ever.">
 There are two types of Ethereum nodes: nodes that can propose blocks and nodes that don't.

 Nodes that propose blocks are only a small number of the total nodes on Ethereum.
 This category includes mining nodes under proof-of-work (PoW) and validator nodes under proof-of-stake (PoS).
 This category requires committing economic resources (such as GPU hash power in proof-of-work or staked ETH in proof-of-stake) in exchange for the ability to occasionally propose the next block and earn protocol rewards.